top of page

 Mountains to Sea Conservation Trust

-Tēnā tātou, ko Lilli Kolo tōku ingoa.
-I’m from Ngāti Manu, Ngāti Rahiri, and Te Aupōuri.
-I live in Ahiparapara and work in Kaitāia and Te Rarawa.
-As a Whitebait Connection Coordinator, I focus on restoring the rivers of Te Rarawa, working with schools and marae to teach tamariki and elders about freshwater monitoring.
-My passion for the Taiao and Māori culture was sparked growing up in the Bay of Islands.
-Now, I’m proud to contribute to the well-being of our Wai Māori and future generations.
+Lili Kolo (Ngāti Manu, Ngāti Rahiri, Te Aupōuri) lives in Ahiparapara and works in Kaitāia and Te Rarawa.
+As a Whitebait Connection Coordinator, Lili focuses on restoring the rivers of Te Rarawa, working with schools and marae to teach tamariki and elders about freshwater monitoring.
+Her passion for the Taiao and Māori culture was sparked growing up in the Bay of Islands.
+Now, she's proud to contribute to the well-being of our Wai Māori and future generations.
 Ko te wai he manatanga, tuku iho.

 Based in Northland